 Importantly, data is not collected that could verify September's participation was abnormal and/or related to remote programming.
-Virtually no data is collected on the PDI activities and programming clients do or do not attend.
+While ND collects data on general sign-ins, systematic data is not collected on the PDI activities and programming clients do or do not attend.
 The one exception being client participation is collected for Life Skills Academy (LSA) classes.
 The LSA is a distinct program however and was not considered by either ND or ISR staff as a component organized, funded, or directed by the PDI.
 Alternatively, ND staff explained programming and service data could be gleaned from End-of-Shift (EOS) reports staff completed daily.
 However, that data was distributed across various e-mails and notes between staff, and was not readily organized or available.
 Additionally, EOS data often contain identifiable and protected information about clients and ND was not able to provide ISR staff with EOS data by the end of July 2021 for evaluation purposes.
-In sum, low participation for the month of September 2021 could be the result of an abnormal period of time, but ISR staff could not confirm this was true.
+In sum, low programming participation for the month of September 2021 could be the result of an abnormal period of time, but ISR staff could not confirm this was true.
+General sign-in data was not available for ISR review beyond July 2021.
+ISR could confirm general PDI sign-ins were down from 247 in June 2021, to 118 in July 2021.
+ISR could not confirm whether that trend sustained beyond July 2021, or what trends in ND PDI programming participation has looked like over time.

-CONCLUSION 4: Most PDI services were provided by community partners and, like other PDI services, were informal and unstructured.
-Despite being unable to directly observe service delivery of either Sexual Decision-Making or NM Workforce Solutions, the representatives for both programming ultimately held Q & A services when clients failed to attend.
+CONCLUSION 4: Many PDI services were provided by community partners and were informal and unstructured.
+ISR was unable to directly observe service delivery of either Sexual Decision-Making or NM Workforce Solutions, because no clients participated.
+The representatives for both programming ultimately held Q & A services.
 The community partner leading Sexual Decision-Making explained they had originally planned a 1-hr activity with youth who RSVP'd, but then improvised an open forum for any interested clients.
-The Sexual Decision-Making service ISR staff attended was also only the second time the programming was offered.
-Indeed, five of the ten planned service observations were for new programming: Zine Workshop, Self-Care Group: Your Mask First, Sexual Decision-Making, Dine, Discuss & Discover, and Pegasus Legal Aid.
-And perhaps because of this, services were also sporadic.
-Notably, the Self-Care Group: Your Mask First was cancelled because a ND intern who planned and led the service, decided to intern elsewhere.
+The Sexual Decision-Making service was also only the second time the programming was offered.
+Overall, five of the ten planned service observations were for new programming: Zine Workshop, Self-Care Group: Your Mask First, Sexual Decision-Making, Dine, Discuss & Discover, and Pegasus Legal Aid.
+It was perhaps because of this, that services were sporadic as they attempted to establish themselves.
+Notably, the Self-Care Group: Your Mask First was ultimately cancelled because a ND intern who planned and led the service, decided to intern elsewhere.
 Art Therapy too had been provided for several months, but ceased after September 2021, once the intern providing it completed their educational requirements.
-To that point, Art Therapy, Dine, Discuss, & Discover, as well as Self-Care Group: Your Mask First were organized and led by interns and ended once those interns left the PDI.
-It was therefore unclear whether the ND PDI offered consistent services and activities beyond three basic and broad service categories: basic resources and hygiene products, a safe physical environment, and socialization/community-building exercises.
+To this point, Art Therapy, Dine, Discuss, & Discover, as well as Self-Care Group: Your Mask First were organized and led by ND interns and ended once those interns left the PDI.
+Our evaluation was unable to document if PDI offered consistent emotional and educational services and activities.

-CONCLUSION 5: Finally, ISR staff collected notes during service observations about the presentation of the three Nurtured Heart Approach (NHA) stands.
-Table 17 (below) summarizes those notes and the Nurtured Heart Approach Checklist in Appendix E documents how notes were taken during observations.
+CONCLUSION 5: Finally, ISR staff collected notes during service observations about the presence of three Nurtured Heart Approach (NHA) stands in limited service observations.
+ISR aimed to therefore detect the presence of three NHA stands outlined by a peer-reviewed and published academic article reviewing the theoretical foundations of NHA (Hektner et al., 2013).
+Table 17 (below) summarizes observational scores.
+The Nurtured Heart Approach Checklist in Appendix E documents how notes were taken during observations.